AudiusProject/audius-k8s-manifests/README.md

 ```

 #### Upgrade
-To add/change environment variables, follow steps 4 and 5 in the Run section above.
+For upgrades to the creator node, first check that your service exposes all the required environment variables.
+Full list of required and optional env vars can be found [here](https://github.com/AudiusProject/audius-protocol/wiki/Creator-Node-%E2%80%90-How-to-run#required-environment-variables).
+Follow steps 4 and 5 in the Run section above to add and apply environment variables.

-To upgrade your Creator Node to the newest version, follow steps 6 and 8.
+Then, to upgrade the deployment to the latest version, follow steps 6 and 8.
 Step 7 doesn't usually need to be run, except for the first time.

 ---